hanabi/hanabi.github.io/Reference.md

 * Then, after the unrelated card is played, the player who initiated the *Double Pass Bluff* can go ahead and play into the real *Finesse*.
 * Alternatively, if there continue to be playable cards, they can keep *Pass Bluffing*.

-### The Distribution Finesse

-* On the final round of the game, it is possible to give a *Play Clue* to a player that would be useless - they will not get a chance to play the card before the game ends.
-* If a player does this anyway, then it must be communicating something extra.
-In this situation, it is to be interpreted as a *Finesse* instead of a *Play Clue* for the purposes of better satisfying *Team Distribution Principle*.
-* Examples:
-  * [Game #16887, turn 29](https://hanab.live/replay/16887/29) if Instantiation clues 5 on the red 5

-### Inverted Priority Finesse

-* *Priority Finesses* are considered "free", since they do not cost a clue to perform.
-Thus, it is extremely rare that a player would decline to perform one if it was possible to do so.
-* If a player declines to perform a *Priority Finesse*, and there is nothing else special going on, then they must be trying to communicate something extra.
-* They are instead calling for a *Priority Finesse* on the card that had *Priority*.
-This is called an *Inverted Priority Finesse* because it gets a blind-play from playing a card with *Priority* (as opposed to getting a blind-play from playing a card without *Priority*).
-* After a *Inverted Priority Finesse* occurs, the presence of a normal *Priority Finesse* is now known to everyone on the team.
-Thus, the normal *Priority Finesse* is preserved and should be played into on the next go-around of the table.
-* For example, in a 3-player game:
-  * Alice has a choice between playing a red 1 and a blue 2.
-Both cards are fully known, and no-one else has any clued cards, so the red 1 has *Priority*.
-  * Alice plays the red 1.
-  * Bob sees that if Alice had played the blue 2, she could have performed a *Priority Finesse* on Cathy's slot 1 card, the blue 3.
-  * Bob knows that there was no reason for Alice to decline the *Priority Finesse*, so this must be an *Inverted Priority Finesse*.
-Bob blind-plays his slot 1 card, and it is the red 2.
-  * Cathy knows that the red 1 had *Priority*, so playing it should not have caused Bob to blind-play anything.
-Thus, Cathy knows that this must be an *Inverted Priority Finesse*, and she knows that she has a blue 3 on her slot 1.
-Cathy discards.
-  * Alice plays blue 2.
-  * Bob discards.
-  * Cathy blind-plays blue 3.

-### The Shadow Finesse

-* If a player could cleanly *Finesse* a card but instead opts to clue it directly, there must be a good reason.
-* If the clue does **not** touch any other new cards, and this is **not** a mistake, and this is **not** an emergency situation, this is initiating a *Shadow Finesse*.
-* In this situation, the cluing player intends for a blind-play from the *Finesse Position* that **matches the true *Finesse Position*** of the other card.
-This is called a *Shadow Finesse* because the positional blind-play is a "shadow" of the card that could have been used for the Finesse (the *"Target"*).
-* The Shadow **must** exist in the immediate next player's hand, unless they themselves were the player who received the clue.
-In this case, there are two possibilities:
-   1) If Bob sees that Cathy's *matching Finesse Position* is playable, then he knows that card must be the Shadow (as a *Reverse Shadow Finesse*).
-   2) If Cathy's *matching Finesse Position* is **not** immediately playable, he knows he himself must have the Shadow (as a *Self Shadow Finesse*).
-* The player holding the Shadow **must** blind-play it immediately to resynchronize the team.
-* Once a Shadow blind-play has been demonstrated, the team should consider the Target card as being **fully known and ‘touched’** (this means it no longer occupies a 'Finesse Position' even though it has not been touched).
-* For example, in a 4-player game:
-  * It is the first turn and nothing is played on the stacks.
-  * Alice clues one to David, touching a single red 1 on slot one.
-  * Bob sees this is very strange: Cathy has a red 2 that could have been cleanly touched as a *Finesse*.
-  * Bob recognizes that this must be a *Shadow Finesse*, meaning he must hold the red 2's 'shadow'.
-  * Since the red 2 is in Cathy's *Fourth Finesse Position* (slot 4), Bob immediately plays his *matching (fourth) Finesse Position**.
-  * Cathy is surprised, but recognizes that a *Shadow Finesse* has a occurred: she immediately marks her *fourth Finesse Position* as exactly Red 2.
-* For an example of the *Reverse* form, in a 4-player game:
-  * It is the first turn and nothing is played on the stacks.
-  * Alice clues red to Bob, touching a single red card on slot one.
-  * Bob sees this is very strange: he sees that David has a red 2 that could have been cleanly touched as a *Finesse*
-  * Bob recognizes that this must be a *Shadow Finesse*, and must determine where the Shadow lies:
-  * David's red 2 is on *third Finesse Position*, so Bob must see whether Cathy's *third Finesse Position* is playable.
-If it is not, he himself must hold the Shadow on his own *third Finesse Position*.
-  * Sure enough, Cathy's slot 3 is a green 1, so Bob knows that this was a *Reverse Shadow Finesse*.
-Bob plays his red 1.
-  * From Cathy's perspective, she now knows this indeed was a *Reverse Shadow Finesse* and she must immediately blind-play her *third Finesse Position*
-  * From David's perspective, the blind-played green 1 is very surprising.
-He realizes what has happened, and marks his matching red 2 appropriately.
-* A _Shadow Finesse_ is **Illegal** if the blind-play could be misinterpreted as a different kind of move:
-   1. When the Shadow would play from *First Finesse Position* and could be misinterpreted as a *Bluff* or *Trash Finesse*.
-   2. When the Shadow would play from *Second* or *Third Finesse Position* and could be misinterpreted as a _5 Color Ejection_ or _Unknown Trash Discharge_.
-* The Shadow must come before the Target: in other words, it is normally **Illegal** for Bob to hold the Target (since he can't clearly see that a _Shadow Finesse_ is occurring and therefore might try to clue or _Bluff_ the Shadow in Cathy's hand).

 ### The Purge Bluff (Layered Bluff)

 * This convention only applies to 3-player games.